 \subsection{Related Work}

-\subsubsection{Scoring Systems}
+\paragraph{Scoring Systems}

-While several methods have been proposed to learn scoring systems for \textit{decision-making} \citep[see, e.g.,][]{ustun2016slim,ustun2015recidivism,carrizosa2013strongly,van2013risk,billiet2016interval,billiet2017interval,sokolovska2017fused,sokolovska2018provable}, the method in this work aims to produce scoring systems for \textit{risk assessment} (i.e., risk scores).
-Risk scores represent the majority of scoring systems that are currently used in medicine, criminal justice, and credit scoring.
-In practice, the performance objective of these models is to produce calibrated risk estimates, which are used to choose an operating point and to inform decision-making in other ways \citep[see e.g., Section \ref{Sec::SeizurePrediction} and][for a discussion on how miscalibrated risk estimates can lead to harmful decisions in medicine]{van2015calibration,alba2017discrimination}.
-As we will show in Section \ref{Sec::ExperimentalResults}, building risk scores that output calibrated risk estimates is challenging, and heuristics used in risk score development (e.g., rounding and scaling) can compromise calibration in ways that are difficult to fix.
+While several methods have been proposed to learn scoring systems for \emph{decision-making} \citep[see, e.g.,][]{ustun2016slim,carrizosa2013strongly,van2013risk,billiet2016interval,billiet2017interval,sokolovska2017fused,sokolovska2018provable}, this work aims to learn scoring systems for \emph{risk assessment} (i.e., risk scores).
+Risk scores represent the majority of scoring systems that are currently used in medicine and criminal justice.
+These models are primarily designed to output calibrated risk estimates~\citep[see e.g., Section \ref{Sec::SeizurePrediction} and][for a discussion on how miscalibrated risk estimates can lead to harmful decisions in medicine]{van2015calibration,alba2017discrimination}.
+As we will show in Section \ref{Sec::ExperimentalResults}, building risk scores that output calibrated risk estimates is challenging, and common heuristics used in risk score development (e.g., rounding, scaling) can undermine calibration in ways that are difficult to repair.

-\RiskSLIM{} risk scores are the risk assessment counterpart to \SLIM{} scoring systems \citep{ustun2013supersparse,ustun2016slim,ustun2015recidivism,ustun2016clinical}.
-Both \RiskSLIM{} and \SLIM{} use score functions that are optimized for feature selection and small integer coefficients, and that can be directly customized to obey application-specific constraints. \RiskSLIM{} models are designed for risk assessment and optimize the logistic loss.
+\RiskSLIM{} risk scores are the risk assessment counterpart to \SLIM{} scoring systems \citep{ustun2013supersparse,ustun2016slim}, which have been applied to problems such as sleep apnea screening \citep{ustun2016clinical}, Alzheimer's diagnosis \citep{Souillard15}, and recidivism prediction \citep{ustun2015recidivism,RudinWaCo19}.
+Both \RiskSLIM{} and \SLIM{} models are optimized for feature selection and small integer coefficients, and can be directly customized to obey application-specific constraints. \RiskSLIM{} models are designed for risk assessment and optimize the logistic loss.
 In contrast, \SLIM{} models are designed for decision-making and minimize the 0--1 loss. \SLIM{} models do not output probability estimates, and the scores will not necessarily have high AUC.
-However, they perform well at the single point on the ROC curve that they were optimized for.
-Optimizing the 0--1 loss is also NP-hard, so training \SLIM{} models may not scale to datasets with large sample sizes as is the case here.
-In practice, \RiskSLIM{} is better-suited for applications where models must output calibrated risk estimates and/or perform well at multiple operating points. over the ROC curve.
+However, they will perform better at the operating point on the ROC curve for which they were optimized.
+Optimizing the 0--1 loss is also NP-hard, so training \SLIM{} models with standard solvers may not scale to datasets with large sample sizes as is the case here.
+In practice, \RiskSLIM{} is better-suited for applications where models must output calibrated risk estimates and/or perform well at multiple operating points along the ROC curve.